-Does it matter whether state or federal law controls my long-term disability claim?
+Does it matter whether state or federal law controls your long-term disability claim?

-What do I do after my disability claim has been denied?
+What should you do after your LTD claim has been denied?

 If your insurance company denies your claim, you will receive a letter that references an “appeal” process.
 Generally, you will be required to exhaust any administrative appeals before filing a lawsuit.
 The denial letter you receive will include critical information, including the deadline to request an administrative appeal.
 The appeal will be handled by a different division of the insurance company, so policyholders need to make sure they send their request for an appeal to the right address.